cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 persistent_peers = "f2673103417334a839f5c20096909c3023ba4903@val-alice:26656"
 ```

 `sentry-alice` also has access to `sentry-bob` and `node-carol`, although these nodes should probably not be considered persistent.
 You will add them under `"seeds"`.
-First collect the same information from these nodes:
+First, collect the same information from these nodes:

 ```sh
 $ docker run --rm -i -v $(pwd)/docker/sentry-bob:/root/.checkers \